jhpyle/docassemble/_docs/livehelp.md

 ## Controlling the live chat system from an interview

-Interview authors control the [live chat] system from an interview.
+Interview developers control the [live chat] system from an interview.
 They specify whether or not the user should have the option of using [live chat], and the types of people with whom the user should be able to chat.